wooger/test-testers/README.md

 To qualify for extra bonus points please also attempt the following if you have time:

 1. Sharing your GitHub repo with us early and working on this task iteratively
-2. modify the existing unit test suite + mock data to satisfy the following BDD criteria:
+2. modify the existing unit test suite + mock data in `app/test/` to satisfy the following BDD criteria:
     - `when we filter by "class: gravel" and "gears: 21" we get one result`
 3. get your integration test suite working in Docker so it can run on any machine